-- how to treat eczema and other skin irritations for about five cents - how to correct both temporary and chronic constipation in a way that may keep you from being plagued by it again - what to do with candle wax to get fast relief from muscular aches - how to use just plain hot and cold water 30 different ways-one of the best and cheapest health-savers of all! - how to prepare home decongestants to clear up head and chest colds, relieve sinus pain how to ease backache with a "figure 8" exercise - how to find many of the "medi-cines" and medications you need, on the kitchen shelf and in the average family medicine chest; what others you can buy at the drugstore without a prescription - how to mix salves and ointments that soothe psoriasis, raw red hands and other skin eruptions - how to use hormone-stimulating aspirin doses that give blessed relief from arthritis and rheumatism - what delicious diet trims off excess weight . . . another that puts flesh on slender frames - how to ease the pain and discom-fort of heartburn, indigestion, colitis and other gastro-intestinal ailments 5 ways to treat varicose veins
+- how to treat eczema and other skin irritations for about five cents - how to correct both temporary and chronic constipation in a way that may keep you from being - what to do with candle wax to get fast relief from muscular aches and pains - how to use just plain hot and cold water 30 different ways-on the best and cheapest health--one of savers of all! - how to prepare home decongestants to clear up head and chest colds, relieve sinus pain - how to ease backache with a "figure 8" exercise - how to find many of the "medi-cines" and medications you need, on the kitchen shelf and in the average family medicine chest; what others you can buy at the drugstore without a prescription - how to use hormone-stimulating - aspirin doses that give blessed relief from arthritis and rheumatism - what delicious diet trims off excess weight . . . another that puts flesh on slender frames - how to ease the pain and discom-fort of heartburn, indigestion, colitis and other gastro-intestinal ailments

-- and improve blood circulation - tonics to keep heart, digestion and all vital organs going strong - how to perk yourself up and boost your resistance to disease with simple, inexpensive home tonics - how to prepare cold-packs, soaks and tranquilizing baths that quell jittery nerves - when you should consult your doctor for further aid - what good-and harm-there is in some of the "old wives' tales" about many disorders and their treatment - how to relieve hemorrhoids, deal with prostate and bladder troubles, menopausal miseries - how to give first-aid for severe cuts, scalds, broken bones and other injuries - what measures bring quick relief from earache, headache, toothache - what home regimens to follow for high blood pressure, arterioscleropressure, arteriosclero-sis, cardiac complaints. how to benefit from the - medicinal values of salt, vinegar, baking soda
+- 5 ways to treat varicose veins and improve blood circulation - tonics to keep heart, digestion - and all vital organs going strong - how to perk yourself up and boost your resistance to disease with simple, inexpensive home tonics - how to prepare cold-packs, soaks and tranquilizing baths that quell jittery nerves - when you should consult your doctor for further aid - what good-and harm-there is in some of the "old wives' tales" about many disorders and their treatment - how to relieve hemorrhoids, deal with prostate and bladder troubles, menopausal miseries - how to give first-aid for severe cuts, scalds, broken bones and other injuries - what measures bring quick relief from earache, headache, toothache - what home regimens to follow for high blood pressure, arteriosclero-sis, cardiac complaints. how to benefit from the - medicinal values of salt, vinegar, baking soda

-You can see this book, without cost, on You can see this book, without cost, on a 10-day trial basis.
-Just mail the coupon to get your free-examination copy.
+You can see this book, without cost, on a 10-day trial basis.
+Just mail the coupon to Send No Money get your free-examination copy.
 Cost of the book is \$4.95-but you don't have to buy it unless you decided to keep it.
 It will save you many times its cost in fewer drug and doctors bills.
-Send No Money READ 10 DAYS
+READ 10 DAYS

-DR. JOHN E. EICHENLAUB wrote this book to pass on to those who need it most the medically reliable home measures orders not serious enough for a visit to the doctor.
-A graduate of Johns Hopkins Univer-sity, Dr. Eichenlaub practiced medicine as an "old fashioned family doctor."
-But in 1933 he felt he could do more for more people by writing and teaching . . . first at the Univer-sity of Illinois and later at the University of Minnesota.
-He has contributed upwards of 300 articles to such magazines as This Week, To-stogether all his sound and practical guidance on every phase of healthful living.
+DR. JOHN E, EICHENLAUB wrote this book to pass in to those who need it most the medically reliable home measures orders not serious doctor.
+A graduate of Johns Hopkins Univer-sity, Dr. Eichenlaub racticed medicine as an "old fashioned family felt he could do more writing and teaching . . . first at the Univer-sity of Illinois and later at the University of Minnesota.
+He has contributed upwards of 300 ary's Health, Parents.
+His new book brings on every phase of healthrul living.
 DR. JOHN E. EICHENLAUB